aspect-build/bazel-examples/rules_nodejs_to_rules_js_migration/README.md

 ### npm repository rules

-The constraint that can make a piecewise migrating from build_bazel_rules_nodejs to rules_js most challenging is how to managed npm dependencies in both rule sets at the same time in the build.
+The constraint that can make a piecewise migrating from build_bazel_rules_nodejs to rules_js most challenging is how to manage npm dependencies in both rule sets at the same time in the build.

 In short, node_modules trees cannot be linked to the same place from both rule sets.
 In other words, if build_bazel_rules_nodejs has a node_modules tree at the root of the WORKSPACE in your current build, you